Random purification channel made simple: Uhlmann's theorem for divergences (in one line)

 \begin{lemma} A weakly quasi-concave divergence $\mathbb{D}$ satisfies \bb \mathbb{D}\left(\mathbb{E}_{\rho\sim \nu}\rho^{\otimes n}\,\middle\|\,\sigma^{(n)}\right)\geq \min_{\rho\in\supp(\nu)}\mathbb{D}\big(\rho^{\otimes n}\big\|\sigma^{(n)}\big)-\log {\rm poly}_d(n) \ee for any arbitrary probability measure $\nu$ on $\mathcal{D}(\mathcal{H})$ and any permutationally symmetric state $\sigma^{(n)}\in\mathcal{D}(\mathcal{H})$, where \mbox{$d=\dim\mathcal{H}$}. \end{lemma} \begin{proof} See Appendix~\ref{ap:quasi_conc}. \end{proof}

-Remarkably, any divergence $\mathbb{D}_\alpha$ with the following two properties turns out to be asymptotically equivalent to the sandwiched R\'enyi divergence of order $\alpha$: \begin{itemize} \item $\mathbb{D}_\alpha$ reduces to the classical R\'enyi divergence of order $\alpha$ for commuting states, \item $\mathbb{D}_\alpha$ satisfies weak quasi-concavity. \end{itemize} This follows from~\cite[Proposition 4.12]{TOMAMICHEL} together with the observation that the pinching map can be implemented with a random unitary.
+Remarkably, any divergence $\mathbb{D}_\alpha$ with the following two properties turns out to be asymptotically equivalent to the sandwiched R\'enyi divergence of order $\alpha$: \begin{itemize} \item $\mathbb{D}_\alpha$ reduces to the classical R\'enyi divergence of order $\alpha$ for commuting states, \item $\mathbb{D}_\alpha$ satisfies weak quasi-concavity. \end{itemize} This follows from~\cite[Proposition~4.12]{TOMAMICHEL} together with the observation that the pinching map $\pazocal{P}_\sigma$ can be implemented with a random unitary taken from an ensemble whose cardinality is exactly $|\spec(\sigma)|$ (see e.g.~\cite[Eq.~(2.59)]{TOMAMICHEL}).